RobertPrower/BIMS-with-Template/README.md

 - This project was developed solely for academic purposes and community benefit
 - Designed based on actual operational challenges from Barangay 177, Caloocan City
+- You can use the username "RobertPrower" and Password of "1234" to login into the system.

 ---